winhowes/AuthTranslator/docs/guide.md

 ### Allowlist Rules

 Each caller entry lists path patterns and method constraints. `*` matches a single path segment while `**` matches any remaining segments.
-Header names are listed under `headers` and required body fields under `body`.
+Headers are listed under `headers` with optional values and required body fields under `body`.

 Example rule requiring an `X-Token` header and a JSON field: